 Step 3: Submit KYC and Participate in the IDO

 Once you’ve submitted your whitelist application, you will need to wait for the whitelist window to close and for the team to process all the requests.
 After all applications have been processed, the project team will provide the eligible and fully verified applicants list (who have passed KYC) to Polkastarter.
-Polkastarter then conducts a final whitelist lottery based on POLS holdings
+Polkastarter then conducts a final whitelist lottery based on everybody’s POLS Power.

-Whitelisted addresses will then need to complete KYC.
+Whitelisted addresses will then need to complete verification.
 KYC is completed to ensure the project launches fairly, no bots have been whitelisted by accident, and to ensure compliance with regional regulation.

 Once KYC is completed, participants wait for the launch date and time of the IDO.
 IDOs are first come, first serve.
 It is up to the projects to determine how many people they whitelist, and depending on that number, your chances of successfully participating in an IDO may be higher or lower.
 You can participate in an IDO on either Ethereum or BSC; ensure you have sufficient funds in your wallet prior to the IDO so you’re ready to go.
-All IDOs will occur on the Polkastarter website.
+All IDOs will occur only on the official Polkastarter website.

 The Cooldown Period

 If you successfully participate in an IDO, the wallet you used to purchase the tokens will be placed on a cooldown period of 7 days.
 During those 7 days, you will not be whitelisted for another IDO.
 This is to ensure fairness across the ecosystem.
-It is worth noting that you have to hold POLS in your wallet for 7 days before you can participate in an IDO, so there is no use in moving your POLS to another wallet in the hopes of bypassing the cooldown period and participating in another IDO.
+Remember that POLS need to be held or staked for a minimum of 7 days to become eligible.
+This is to avoid gamification of our system.

-The cooldown period only applies to members who successfully participate in an IDO - i.e. exchange ETH or BNB for the project’s token.
+The cooldown period only applies to members who successfully participate in an IDO - i.e. exchange funds for the project’s token.
 If a participant is successfully whitelisted but for one reason or another does not participate successfully in the sale, no cooldown period is implemented, and they can immediately reapply for a whitelist spot in another project.

 And that’s it!